 Where is Montrose and how do I get there?

 Montrose is on the north side of Chicago along Lake Michigan.
 To reach the main birding areas, take West Montrose Avenue (4400 North) east until you reach West Montrose Harbor Drive.
 Turn right (east) at West Montrose Harbor Drive and proceed about 1/5 of a mile.
-You can park along either side of the road, but see the next entry.
+You can park along either side of the road but see the next entry.
 For now, parking is free along West Montrose Avenue and West Montrose Harbor Drive.
 The best birding areas, including the Magic Hedge and Montrose Dunes, are to the east and northeast.
 The image at the end of this section shows the road system to and around Montrose Point.

 How’s the parking?

 The parking is generally good in the morning but deteriorates in the afternoon, especially on weekends, and especially in the summer.
 During the warmer months of the year, runs, charity walks, and other events take place at Montrose, further complicating traffic and parking.
 If you do drive, DON’T park directly under the light posts as these are used by the resident pigeons and gulls for roosting, and you may find an unpleasant surprise on your car when you get back.